 The Bond Issue Notification Act (the "Bond Issue Notification Act") requires a public hearing to be held by any governmental unit proposing to sell non-referendum general obligation bonds or limited bonds subject to backdoor referendum.
 The public hearing is intended to require the governing body approving the bond issue to explain the reasons for the proposed issuance and allow persons desiring to be heard an opportunity to present written or oral testimony.
-The Bond Issue Notification Act does not require a public hearing in connection with the issuance of refunding bonds, such as the Bonds.
+On August 27, 2008, a hearing pursuant to the Bond Issue Notification Act was held in connection with bonds to be issued pursuant to the 2008 Authorization, including the Bonds.